H3llKa1ser/B00t2R00t/Wireless Penetration Testing/Enumeration.md

  - wash -i WIRELESS_INTERFACE (Obtain the BSSID of our target)

- - getcap -r / 2>/dev/null (Check if we've any pre installed tools that are having capabilities set to perform network related activities.)
+ - getcap -r / 2>/dev/null (Check if we've any pre installed tools that are having capabilities set to perform network related activities.) (cap_net_raw+ep)

 ## Examples: